Earn a paycheck while you learn. Get paid more as your skills grow.

 No matter where you are in your education journey, there’s a path for you:

-In Colorado, you can find registered teacher apprenticeships through the Colorado Department of Education (these are called Teacher Degree Apprenticeship Programs), school districts and organizations like educational service centers.
-In most apprenticeships, you’ll work in a school and take college classes outside of school hours.
+In Colorado, you can find registered teacher apprenticeships through your school district.
+In most apprenticeships, you’ll work in a school, most likely the one you already work in, and take college classes outside of school hours.

-When you get hired, your apprenticeship program will help connect you to a partner college so you can start the classes you need for your teaching license.
+When you get started, you’ll be hired by the school district as a teacher or long-term substitute with a special apprenticeship credential.
+Your apprenticeship program will help connect you to a partner college so you can start the classes you need for your teaching license.

 As an apprentice, you’ll get paid from day one.
 In some programs, your pay increases as your skills grow!
 You’ll also benefit from: